What is 3G

 What is SSL

-Secure Sockets Layer (SSL) is a socket protocol that encrypts data sent over the network and provides authentication for the
+Secure Sockets Layer (SSL) is a socket protocol that encrypts data sent over the

 socket endpoints.